sebfischer83/codemonkey/content/post/2021/gam/index.md

 thumbnailImage: https://codemonkeyspace.b-cdn.net/post/2021/gam/thumb.webp
 thumbnailImagePosition: bottom
 showPagination: false
-draft: true
+draft: false
 math: true
 ---

-This post was supposed to say something about the GAM.
+This post was supposed to say something about the Global Allocation Map of the Datatent database.
 But a small function that is not even very significant in this respect turned into a long and interesting optimization problem.

 <!--more-->

 <!--TOC-->

+A short note.
+When I write it, the allocation is "continuously ascending"; it's not the bit field itself but the byte values. (it gets not filled like 11110000000)

-But let's start with the GAM page here.
+But let's start with the Global Allocation Map here.

 ## GAM